mixophrygian/ct-blog/tasks.md

   -fix existing broken tests
   -add new tests for new onboarding redux state - don't show splash when someones onboarded
-  -onboarding fade in
+  -Add slick af pre-onboarding animation. -small fade in with title / logo?
-  -fix view entry text margin bullshit / mobile
+  -fix view entry detail margin bullshit / mobile -code splitting!!
+Make the bundle smaller!
+  -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode - in the buttons!
+  -Restore smooth scrolling to long pages?
+  -split "new entry" section

 3/1:
   -don't show onboarding after deleting the only entry...